Last updated: 18.11 Weds 6 May 2020

 - Can we build these into contracts and planning?

-- Relook at diversity action plans and think about how we support and ally Asian colleagues, artists and audiences
+- Relook at diversity action plans and think about how we support and ally all minority colleagues, artists and audiences